D240021/Spring-framework-JPA-Practice/README.md

 Key features include:

-Adding, updating, and deleting songs and singers.
+-Adding, updating, and deleting songs and singers.
-Assigning multiple singers to a song and vice versa.
+-Assigning multiple singers to a song and vice versa.
-Fetching and displaying data using eager/lazy loading.
+-Fetching and displaying data using eager/lazy loading.
-Handling exceptions with custom exception classes.
+-Handling exceptions with custom exception classes.
-This project is designed for practice with entity relationships, JPA annotations, and the integration of Spring services, repositories, and controlle</p>
+This project is designed for practice with entity relationships, JPA annotations, and the integration of Spring services and repositories.</p>